-Let me preface this whole thing by saying that when I refer to a “goddess” here, I’m using it as a really broad term to basically describe a super kick-ass woman.
+Let me preface this article by saying that when I refer to a “goddess” in this text, I am using it in the broadest sense to basically describe a super kick-ass woman.

-I was born in 1979 and therefore grew up absorbing 80’s pop culture–which is, in my opinion, the most superior decade for pop culture ever, but I’ll save exploring that sentiment for another day–so, many of you might not know who I’m referring to when I say Dana Barrett.
+I was born in 1979 and therefore grew up absorbing 80’s popular culture–which is, in my opinion, the most superior decade for popular culture ever.
+However, I understand that many of you might not know who I’m referring to when I say Dana Barrett.

-Dana Barrett is Sigourney Weaver’s character in the original Ghostbusters movie–which as another aside, is my all-time favorite movie, ever.
+Dana Barrett is Sigourney Weaver’s character in the original Ghostbusters movie–which, as another aside, is my all-time favorite movie, ever.
 She is the female leading role and is Bill Murray’s love interest.
-I think she is an incredibly underrated heroine and even though the 80’s decade is far from modern-day, I believe this character is timeless and I would just like to give Dana Barrett the love, the props, and the recognition that I believe she deserves.
+This character is an incredibly underrated heroine and even though the 80’s decade is far from modern-day, I believe Dana is timeless and I would just like to give her the love, the props, and the recognition that I believe she deserves.

 Film still from Ghostbusters (1984).
 Dana Barrett when she is possessed by Zuul.
 How can you not love that make-up job?!

-Dana is a no-nonsense kind of gal.
-Her neighbor Louis (played by the one and only Rick Moranis), is madly in love with her and is constantly attempting to just get close to her in a very endearing and harmless kind of way.
+Dana is a no-nonsense woman with an unmistakable inner confidence that evenly upstages her outward poise and collected demeanor.
+Her neighbor Louis, played by Rick Moranis, is madly infatuated with her and is constantly attempting to infiltrate her personal space in a very endearing and harmless, albeit disturbing, kind of way.
 And after all of these years, I am still always fascinated by her ability to maintain a perfect balance between annoyance and compassion when it comes to her interactions with him.
 This woman has healthy boundaries–one of the ultimate characteristics of a modern-day goddess.
 She’s doing her own thing and can’t really be bothered with this little guy, and yet she’s not a jerk about it, and always maintains an attitude of kindness towards him, even though she literally has to close the door in his face to get rid of him.

 In addition, Dana has also mastered another challenging balance between living alone and having a very rich and fulfilling life, having relationships but also relishing her alone time.
 Many of us single gals (or even those of us in relationships) can’t stand to be alone and obsessively fill our time with activities and superficial relationships, just to avoid being quiet with ourselves.
 The rest of us tend to do the opposite and sink into isolation, finding comfort within our own limiting spaces, rarely venturing out of our safe little social boxes.
 It’s a tough challenge I know.
 Which is why some of my favorite scenes throughout this film, are the scenes where she is performing mundane tasks like happily chopping vegetables in her kitchen, answering the phone to have a conversation with her mom, re-stringing her cello in her bathrobe, and carrying groceries out of the elevator as she politely nods to her neighbor.
 She’s got it going on, happy with herself, able to take care of herself, and still she’s carved out a seemingly fulfilling life that is brimming with things that are inspiring and fun.
 Basically, she’s a pretty happy camper until she gets possessed by a dog from another realm, which has nothing to do with what I’m talking about, so I’ll keep moving forward.